hail2u/vim-css3-syntax/README.md

 INSTALLATION
 ------------

-Extract vim-css3-syntax.tar.gz and copy contents to `~/.vim` directory.
+Download from GitHub, extract `vim-css3-syntax.tar.gz`, and copy contents to `~/.vim` directory.

 ### Git and pathogen